9 Things You Should Do in Venice

 6. St Mark’s Square

 If you have the Doge’s Palace on your list then you can’t miss St Mark’s Square, but if the palace isn’t on your list, the square certainly should be.
-The square offers some great café’s, shops and photo opportunities.
+The square offers some great café’s, shops and photo opportunities and is one of the most famous squares in the world.
 Arches line the square on every side and are all lit up when it gets dark, to provide quite a spectacle.
-From the square, you will get great views of the Doge’s Palace and Basilica as well as views across the water towards Chiesa di San Giorgio Maggiore.
+From the square, you will also get great views of the Doge’s Palace and Basilica as well as views across the water towards Chiesa di San Giorgio Maggiore.
+This square is also one of the best free places to visit in Venice.

 7. The Basilica